MicrosoftDocs/SupportArticles-docs/support/sql/performance/decreased-query-perf-after-upgrade.md

 #### Q8: If query performance regressed due to a plan change related to significant over or under-estimates when using the default CE, will the issue be fixed in the product?

-CE is a complex problem, and the algorithms rely on less-than-perfect data available for estimates (statistics for tables and indexes, and no information for some out-of-model constructs like table-valued functions (TVFs) and models based on many assumptions (such as correlation or independence of the predicates and columns, uniform data distribution, containment, etc.).
+CE is a complex problem, and the algorithms rely on the less-than-perfect data available for estimates, such as statistics for tables and indexes.
+There is no information for some out-of-model constructs like table-valued functions (TVFs) and models based on many assumptions (such as correlation or independence of the predicates and columns, uniform data distribution, containment, and so on).

 Given the unlimited combinations of customer schema, data, and workloads, it's almost impossible to pick models that work for all cases.
 While some changes in the default CE may contain bugs (like any other software can) and can be fixed, other problems are caused by a model change.